 In a star-studded night of glamor, what more could the great and good of Hollywood expect in their swag bags than… cosmetic surgery vouchers?

-It turns out that the procedure on offer – the trendy Vampire Facelift – is derived from something called Platelet Rich Plasma therapy, previously used to fix tendons, ligaments, muscles and nerves, and often combined with products such as Juvederm.
+It turns out that the procedure on offer – the trendy Vampire Facelift – is derived from something called Growth Factors therapy, previously used to fix tendons, ligaments, muscles and nerves, and often combined with products such as Juvederm.

 The icing on the cake is that Perez Hilton previously reported in December that Kim Kardashian may well have undergone the procedure, with a source labeling it simply as ‘needling’ and ‘gross’.

-The reality is that PRP for facial rejuvenation is somewhat experimental and relatively unproven.
+The reality is that growth factors for facial rejuvenation are somewhat experimental and relatively unproven.
 It does work, and remarkably well in many cases, but it won’t necessarily work for everyone.